 There are some travelers who manage to actually shed a pound or two when traveling.
 I actually lost a whopping two kilos my first time in Peru out of not eating for being too busy exploring the amazing place; and eating rotten tacos in Mexico has also proved to be an efficient way of not gaining any weight – but I do recommend to make sure that you have a private room with a private bathroom for at least two days after that.

-My overall policy is to relax and enjoy my trip: I travel to have a good time, so I can see no reason to be as tough on myself as I would be on a daily basis.
+My overall recommendation is to relax and enjoy your trip: you travel to have a good time, so there is no reason to be as tough on yourself as you would be on a daily basis.

 The fabulous blogging couple Nomadic Boys, on the other hand, know how to keep fit when traveling.